aschuster3/fq-notifier/README.md

+# Deprecation Notice
+This project has been migrated to an Experity public repository, further updates should be made there

 # FQ Notifier
 A simple serverless app that converts a task posted to the Fireman Queue into a rich-text Slack message